DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 ### DayView.TimeTableCellProps

-Describes properties passed to a component that renders a day view time scale cell.
+Describes properties passed to a component that renders a day view time table cell.

 Field | Type | Description
 ------|------|------------
-startDate | Date | Specifies a start time boundary for a cell. endDate | Date | Specifies an end time boundary for a cell.
+startDate? | Date | Specifies a start time boundary for a cell. endDate? | Date | Specifies an end time boundary for a cell. children? | ReactNode | A React node used to render the time table cell content.

 ### DayView.AppointmentLayerProps